Benefits of Apples

 Prevents Cancer - including liver, breast, colon, and lung cancer

-Cornell researcher Rui Hai Lui did a series of studies that pointed towards a reduction of cancer growth in patients who ate a large amount of fruit including apples.
-It is also believed that the more apples a person eats, the less likely they will develop cancer.
+Cornell researcher Rui Hai Lui did a series of studies that pointed towards a reduction of cancer growth in patients who ate a large amount of fruit, including apples.
+Some believe that the more apples a person eats, the less likely they will develop cancer.

-Phloridzin is a flavonoid, which is an important substance for post-menopausal women to get in order to protect themselves from osteoporosis.
-Phloridzin increases bone density, which is incredibly important, especially as we age.
-So where can you find this great nutrient?
+Phloridzin is a flavonoid, which is an essential substance for post-menopausal women to get in order to protect themselves from osteoporosis.
+Phloridzin increases bone density, which is incredibly crucial, especially as we age.
+So, where can you find this exceptional nutrient?
 Apples!!!
-In fact, apples are the only place known to have phloridzin.
+Apples are the only place known to have phloridzin.

 Assists in Weight Loss

-A study was done in Brazil where women were trying to lose weight.
+A study in Brazil studied women trying to lose weight.
 The subjects either ate three pears, three apples, or neither of these.
 The women who ate the three fruits while dieting lost much more weight than those who did not; it did not matter whether it was apples or pears.

 Great to Eat Before a Workout

-Quercetin also helps oxygen become absorbed in the bloodstream.
-This makes it great for a pre-workout snack.
+Quercetin also helps oxygen become absorbed in the bloodstream, which makes it great for a pre-workout snack.